Adaptive Finite element approximation of steady flows of incompressible fluids with implicit power-law-like rheology: Implicitly constituted power-law-like fluids

 \section{Implicitly constituted power-law-like fluids}

-In this section we introduce the variational model of the steady flow for an incompressible fluid with an implicit constitutive law given by a maximal monotone $x$-dependent $r$-graph.
+In this section we introduce the variational model of steady flow, in a bounded open Lipschitz domain $\Omega \subset \mathbb{R}^d$, $d \in \{2,3\}$, with polyhedral boundary $\partial \Omega$, of an incompressible fluid with an implicit constitutive law given by a maximal monotone $x$-dependent $r$-graph.
 We then recall the existence result from \cite{BulGwiMalSwi:09} together with some known results and mathematical tools from the literature.
-Finally we conclude the section by discussing the approximation of $x$-dependent $r$-graphs by regular single-valued tensor fields.